-An organization is responsible for personal information under its control and shall designate an individual or individuals who are accountable for the organization’s compliance with the following principles.
+An organization is responsible for personal information under its control.
+It must appoint someone to be accountable for its compliance with these fair information principles.

-The purposes for which personal information is collected shall be identified by the organization at or before the time the information is collected.
+The purposes for which the personal information is being collected must be identified by the organization before or at the time of collection.

 The knowledge and consent of the individual are required for the collection, use, or disclosure of personal information, except where inappropriate.

-The collection of personal information shall be limited to that which is necessary for the purposes identified by the organization.
-Information shall be collected by fair and lawful means.
+The collection of personal information must be limited to that which is needed for the purposes identified by the organization.
+Information must be collected by fair and lawful means.

-Personal information shall be protected by security safeguards appropriate to the sensitivity of the information.
+Personal information must be protected by appropriate security relative to the sensitivity of the information.

-Upon request, an individual shall be informed of the existence, use, and disclosure of his or her personal information and shall be given access to that information.
+Upon request, an individual must be informed of the existence, use, and disclosure of their personal information and be given access to that information.
 An individual shall be able to challenge the accuracy and completeness of the information and have it amended as appropriate.